← All Docs

 lore corrections restore <id>

-If canonical Lore changed since export and the working copy also changed, Lore marks the proposal conflicted:
+If canonical Lore changed since the context was added and the working copy also changed, Lore marks the proposal conflicted:

 lore corrections reconcile <id>